 The system includes a programmable battery-powered pump, intraspinal catheter, and remote programming device.
 Most pumps resemble a hockey puck (or smaller) and have an access port that attaches to the catheter.
 Catheters are flexible and deliver medication from the pump to the spine.

 If you need an evaluation or consultation or are interested in more information about a Spinal Drug Pump, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.